 Usability and Durability – 4/5

 The 2.9mm core is a good size that allows for control in detailed areas when you want to be precise but for larger areas of color application, you may wish that it was a bit thicker.
 The round 6.9mm barrel is also an optimal size for both people with small hands and larger hands alike.
 Derwent states that the round barrel is shaped this way because it allows for freedom of movement.
-We prefer hexagonal barrels as they are easier to grip but we won’t deny that if you simply want to learn the “feel” of coloring with colored pencils that a round barrel is preferred.
+We prefer hexagonal barrels as they are easier to grip but we won’t deny that if you simply want to learn the “feel” of coloring with colored pencils a round barrel is preferred.

 As we mentioned above, blending is quite nice with these.
-We encourage anybody starting to try blending different ways: just using pencils, using water/solvent, and also trying to erase.
+We encourage anybody starting to try blending in different ways: just using pencils, using water/solvent, and also trying to erase.
 These pencils will communicate with you in all three methods, making them a good beginner-level instruction tool.

 The other focus that Derwent seemed to have on these is making them strong.
 Many beginner-level pencils are put into one of the toughest settings that they are: classroom settings.
-In these settings, it is common for pencils to be dropped, stepped on, applied way too firmly, and aggressively sharpened with less than stellar pencil sharpeners.
+In these settings, it is common for pencils to be dropped, stepped on, applied way too firmly, and aggressively sharpened with less-than-stellar pencil sharpeners.
 This can spell disaster for most colored pencils and result in an extremely short lifespan.

 Packaging and Presentation – 4.5/5